-When large amounts of fat are removed, surgery to remove excess skin may be necessary.
+When we remove large amounts of fat, surgery to remove excess skin may be necessary.

-The procedure may not be apparent until swelling and bruising subside, which usually takes a week; swelling should completely subside within a few months.
-Incisions are rarely sutured, and scarring is almost nonexistent because the incisions used for the cannula are so small.
-The results are long-lasting unless a substantial amount of weight is gained.
+The procedure results may not be apparent until swelling and bruising subside, which usually takes a week; swelling should completely subside within a few months.
+Incisions rarely need sutures, and scarring is almost nonexistent because the incisions are so small.
+The results are long-lasting unless the patient gains a substantial amount of weight.